 - Friesland Campina

-As the Dutch government shifts the basis of its development budget ‘from aid to trade’, it recognises Solidaridad’s expertise and supports our programmes around the world.
+As the Dutch government shifts the basis of its development budget ‘from aid to trade’, it recognizes Solidaridad’s expertise and supports our programmes around the world.

 Solidaridad’s campaigns are aimed at making consumers and policymakers aware of the need for goods to be produced within sustainable supply chains.
 This increases demand and encourages companies to adapt their procedures.